Kinetic dominance and the wavefunction of the universe: TYPES OF EMERGENT UNIVERSES

 There are two classically allowed regions, $0<a<a_1$ and $a_2<a$, with respective basic WKB wavefunctions given by,

 which in turn can be approximated by $\psi_{\pm}^{(0)}(k,a)$ and $\psi_{\pm}^{(\infty)}(a)$ for $r=1$ and $r=2$ respectively.

 Using the standard WKB connection formulas (wherein the semiclassical expansions are interpreted as asymptotic expansions in the sense of Poincar\'e) to connect these two sets of WKB solutions across the barrier leads to a well-known loss of unitarity~\cite{BM72,GA91}.
-To circumvent this problem, we interpret the asymptotic expansions in the sense of Borel, and use the ensuing connections formulas of Silverstone~\cite{SI85}.
+To circumvent this problem, we interpret the asymptotic expansions in the sense of Borel, and use the ensuing connections formulas of Silverstone~\cite{SI85}, which follow from writing the exact wavefunction in Langer-Cherry form~\cite{LA37,CH50},

+expanding the new independent variable $\phi(a,\hbar)$ as a power series in $\hbar^2$, and using the Borel summability of the Airy functions $\mathrm{Ai}(z)$ and $\mathrm{Bi}(z)$.
 Since the classically forbidden region is a Stokes line, it is necessary to ``pick sides,'' and we choose to take $\mathrm{Im}\,a\to 0^+$.
-The calculation is strictly analogous to the calculation corresponding to the piecewise linear potential in Fig.~1(b) of Ref.~\cite{SS04}, where all the intermediate steps are carried out in detail.
-Thus we find,
+The calculation is analogous to the calculation corresponding to the piecewise linear potential in Fig.~1(b) of Ref.~\cite{SS04}, where all the three intermediate steps are carried out in detail: (i) connecting the properly normalized semiclassical wavefunctions across $a_1$; (ii) changing the reference point of the semiclassical wavefunctions to $a_2$; and (iii) connecting the properly normalized semiclassical wavefunctions across $a_2$.
+The connection formulas themselves are given in Eqs.~(37)--(40) of Ref.~\cite{SS04}.
+Using them we find,

 and, conversely,

 where

 As a consequence it follows that